 HIPAA Compliance Guide

-If your practice collects patient health information through online forms, you need a HIPAA-compliant form builder.
+If your practice collects patient health information online, you need a vendor with a signed BAA, encryption, and audit trails.
 Here is how the most popular platforms compare.

-Before a cloud-based form tool can handle protected health information (PHI), it must meet these requirements:
+Before a cloud form tool can handle protected health information (PHI), it must meet these requirements.

 Signed BAA